-A →LizianEvents Community Member became subject to a critic’s venom.
+A friend became subject to a critic’s venom.
 The subject of the critic’s viewpoint is of no importance.
-How the objection is dealt with is worth consideration
+How the objection is dealt with is worth consideration.

-There are people who are not high achievers.
+Some people are not high achievers.
 Although they believe there are fountains of knowledge flowing in their minds.
-Their knowledge may or not have a foundation, although, it is used as the basis for their choices.
-We have to consider the factor of empirical knowledge when looking for alternative perspectives to a critical observation.
-It is important to know the reason for criticism.
+Their experience may or not have a foundation, although, it is used as the basis for their choices.
+We have to consider the factor of empirical knowledge when looking for alternative perspectives to critical observation.
+It is essential to know the reason for criticism.
 Is the criticism vindictive, personal, based on factual information or malicious?

 In this instance, we could accept there is no empirical knowledge of spiritual ideas.
 The choice is black and white.
-People believe or not, accept or no, there is no way to blend belief or non-belief.
-Of course, there are millions of people in either camp and arguing the points seems to be time wasting.
+People believe or not, assume, or no, there is no way to blend belief or non-belief.
+Of course, millions of people in either camp and arguing the points seem to be time-wasting.

 When a man comments ‘You are a charlatan’ – He becomes a judge of another human.
-When he airs his feelings publicly, it is possible the slighted individual’s friends may support and come to defend the accused.
+When he airs his feelings publicly, the slighted individual’s friends may support and come to defend the accused.

-The judge enters a difficult situation.
-No matter that he is correct in his mind (we have to accept all men are right in their mind) he is now in conflict with more than one person.
-Because no matter what his argument: there is a differing of opinion to his own and he may become isolated because the consensus of friends defends the slighted man.
-And now his comment becomes a seed of hatred, not only for the focal point of his comment but for the supporters who defend their friend.
-The critic will have his own supporters and before long two tribes begin to wage wars of words.
+The judge enters a problematic situation.
+No matter that he is correct (we have to accept all men are right in their mind) he is now in conflict with more than one person.
+Because no matter what his argument: there is a differing opinion to his own and he may become isolated because friends’ consensus defends the slighted man.
+Now his comment becomes a seed of hatred, not only for the focal point of his statement but for the supporters supporting their friend.
+The critic will have his supporters, and before long, two tribes begin to wage wars of words.
 What next?
 The single comment becomes a situation ‘out of control’.

 Many aspects of life are subject to belief and supposition: